td0m/dragons/README.md

 ## TODO

 - [ ] Script for disabling antivirus, downloading the backdoor exe file, executing it, enabling antivirus after making that one file an exception
+- [ ] Try and compress the images that are being sent over the network
+- [ ] Make the password dialog a form, automatically closes on ESC, submits on ENTER, input type=password

 ## This repo contains: